-This program will provide training and education for individuals interested in developing their knowledge and skills as a computer and network administrator.
-The courses emphasize practical skills required to perform duties in modern technological work environments.
+This program will provide training and education for individuals interested in developing their knowledge and skills as a computer network administrator.
+The courses emphasize practical skills required to perform duties such as PC repair and troubleshooting, network administration, server administration, and cloud administration, with all courses focusing on network and information security.
 Students will participate in occupational work-site experiences.
-In this program the student will learn system and network administration, hardware troubleshooting, cloud services, routing and switching, and security.
+This program prepares the student for several industry certification exams.
 This is an occupational program typically not designed to transfer; however, this program has been articulated to some senior institutions.
 Please contact a counselor for specific details.